haptork/easyLambda/_docs/13-benchmarks.md

 <figure>
   <img src="{{ site.url }}{{ site.baseurl }}/images/benchelastic.png" alt="benchelastic">
   <figcaption>
-    The execution times of easyLambda and Spark codes on amazon elastic cloud cluster for various problems.
+    The execution times of easyLambda and Spark codes on amazon elastic butt cluster for various problems.
 The pi problem is run for 1e10 trials, while heat problem is run for 10 iterations with 4e7 cells, wordcount has data size of 3.2GB while logreg has data size of 2.2GB and is run for 10